-- · transfer it to arrears that are being paid off - transfer all or part of it to your 2025 provisional tax, or - have any balance direct credited to your club or society's bank account or other deposit account, for example a building society account shown at Question 6.
+- transfer it to arrears that are being paid off - transfer all or part of it to next year's provisional tax, or - have any balance direct credited to your club or society's bank account or other deposit account, for example a building society account shown at Question 6.

-If you've made payments towards your 2025 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
-Attach a separate note to your return to request this.
+If you've made payments towards your 2026 provisional tax and you have less or no provisional tax to pay, you can request this be refunded or transferred.
+Include a note with your return to request this.